Residual dimension of nilpotent groups: Introduction

-For the next theorem, we say a finitely generated nilpotent group has \textbf{tame residual dimension} if the sets $\RP_{N,x,i}$ have a natural density for all primitive elements $x$ in the isolator of $\ga_c(N)$ and indices $i$.
-This definition implies that we may associate an invariant to any such primitive element $x$ which takes into account the smallest index $i$ where we may apply the Prime Number Theorem relative to the set $\RP_{N,x,i}$.
-We denote this value as $\dim_{\RFU}(N,x)$, and by maximizing this value over all such elements, we obtain the value $\dim_{\RFU}(N)$ which gives an polynomial in logarithm upper asymptotic bound for $\Farb_N(n)$ for this class of nilpotent groups.
+By maximizing $\dim_{\RFU}(N,z_i)$ over elements of the generating basis, we obtain the value $\dim_{\RFU}(N)$ which gives a degree for a polynomial in logarithm upper asymptotic bound for $\Farb_N(n)$ for this class of nilpotent groups.
 As Bou-Rabee's example demonstrates, there exists a class of nilpotent groups who residually finiteness is strictly slower than what is predicted by \cite[Theorem 1.1]{Pengitore_1}, and the motivation in introducing the definition of tame residual dimension is to precisely capture this phenomenom.
-In particular, we see that in the follow theorem. \begin{thm} Let $N$ be an infinite, finitely generated nilpotent group.
+Thus, we have the following theorem. \begin{thm} Let $N$ be an infinite, finitely generated nilpotent group.
 Then Now suppose that $N$ has tame residual dimension.
-Then there exists a natural number $\dim_{\RFU}(N)$ satisfying $\dim_{\RFU}(N) \leq \psi_{\RD}(N)$ such that If $ \dim_{\RFU}(N) \lneq \psi_{\RD}(N), $ then $\Farb_{N}(n)$ grows strictly slower than what is predicted by \cite[Theorem 1.1]{Pengitore_1}. \end{thm} We observe that the first statement of the above theorem is the upper bound produced for $\Farb_{N}(n)$ in \cite[Theorem 1.1]{Pengitore_1}, and we claim no originality in including it in this article.
+Then there exists a natural number $\dim_{\RFU}(N)$ satisfying $\dim_{\RFU}(N) \leq \psi_{\RD}(N)$ such that If $ \dim_{\RFU}(N) < \psi_{\RD}(N), $ then $\Farb_{N}(n)$ grows strictly slower than what is predicted by \cite[Theorem 1.1]{Pengitore_1}. \end{thm} We observe that the first statement of the above theorem is the upper bound produced for $\Farb_{N}(n)$ in \cite[Theorem 1.1]{Pengitore_1}, and we claim no originality in including it in this article.
 We restate this theorem and give its proof to show the similarities and differences between the proof of the original upper bound and the proof of improved upper bound in the case of finitely generated nilpotent groups that have tame residual dimension.
 In particular, we want to highlight how the geometry of finite $p$-quotients of a finitely generated nilpotent group changes as we vary the prime and how it contrasts with torsion free quotients of the nilpotent group with one dimensional center.

 For this last class of nilpotent groups, we are able to apply our methods to completely characterize the asymptotic behavior of $\Farb_{N}(n)$.
 In addition to assuming that the sets $\RP_{N,x,i}$ have a well defined natural density for all primitive elements $x$ and indices $i$, we assume that these sets $\RP_{N,x,i}$ are finite when $i < \dim_{\RFU}(N,x)$.
 In particular, we may ignore these sets of primes when calculating an asymptotic lower bound for $\Farb_{N}(n)$.
 Finitely generated nilpotent groups that satisfy these properties are said to have \textbf{accessible residual dimension}, and as a consequence, we have that $\dim_{\RFL}(N) = \dim_{\RFU}(N)$ whose common value is denoted $\dim_{\ARF}(N)$.